remi/plug_canonical_host/README.md

 # PlugCanonicalHost

-`PlugCanonicalHost` ensures that all your Elixir application requests are coming through a single canonical host.
+`PlugCanonicalHost` ensures that all requests are served by a single canonical host

 It will redirect all requests from non-canonical hosts to the canonical one.